Paver Driveway Installation: A Step-by-Step Guide

 Your consultation is the perfect time to gauge a contractor’s expertise and process.
 Don’t be shy about asking detailed questions to understand exactly what you’re paying for.
 A knowledgeable contractor will be happy to explain their methods.
 Start with these essentials:

-• How will you grade the surface to ensure proper drainage away from my home?
+- How will you grade the surface to ensure proper drainage away from my home?

-• What type of base material do you use, and how deep will you compact it?
+- What type of base material do you use, and how deep will you compact it?

-• Do you offer paver sealing services after the installation is complete?
+- Do you offer paver sealing services after the installation is complete?

-• Can you provide a portfolio of your recent work and references from past clients?
+- Can you provide a portfolio of your recent work and references from past clients?

 Their answers will reveal a lot about their commitment to quality and the long-term durability of your new paver driveway.

-Vet Their Experience and Read Past Reviews
+Check Their Portfolio and Read Online Reviews

 A license is the minimum requirement, but years of hands-on experience are what truly create a stunning and long-lasting result.
 Look for a contractor with a strong local reputation and a portfolio that showcases their craftsmanship.
 Check online reviews on platforms like Google and Yelp to see what previous customers are saying.
 Pay attention to comments about their communication, professionalism, and ability to stick to the timeline and budget.
 A quality paver installer offers excellent customer service and will proudly stand by their work, ensuring you’re thrilled with the final product.